spooky-simon/spooky-simon.github.io/Fiero.md

  estimate on teardown was from casting seal at oil pan, RTV applied to seal at interfaces

+Please be patient while the site is under construction

 #### Rebuild

 ## Data Collection